Legacy Video Files

 2023 Review

 This entry was first submitted in 2017 when the Jury lacked the capacity to consider it in detail.
 In 2019 it was assessed with additional expertise co-opted, with the decision to remain a very broad category, including major one-off construction and engineering projects, a long tail of more minor building programmes, and large volume but homogeneous production processes in engineering.
-The 2021 Jury agreed with its Endangered status.
-The key consideration is that the lifecycle of the products and the data that describes them vastly exceeds the short life cycles of the infrastructures on which they are designed.
-This challenge is compounded by supply chains that may involve many different stages of production, as well as the delivery of large projects through transitory joint ventures companies that have no residual mechanism or capacity to preserve the data thereafter.
-Although there have been advancements in the development of new preservation tools and techniques for these materials, there are recent examples of the loss of 3D architectural drawings; these have had a huge impact, especially at the local level, as well as significant impacts on infrastructure, travel, and how people interact with built environments throughout the world.
-The 2021 trend moved towards greater risk to reflect this.
+The 2021 Jury agreed with its Endangered status with an identified 2021 trend towards greater risk.
+They noted the key consideration that the lifecycle of the products and the data that describes them vastly exceeds the short life cycles of the infrastructures on which they are designed.
+This challenge is compounded by supply chains that may involve many different stages of production, as well as the delivery of large projects through transitory joint venture companies that have no residual mechanism or capacity to preserve the data thereafter.
+Although there had been advancements in the development of new preservation tools and techniques for these materials, there were recent examples of the loss of 3D architectural drawings; those have had a huge impact, especially at the local level, as well as significant impacts on infrastructure, travel, and how people interact with built environments throughout the world.
+The 2022 Taskforce agreed these risks remained on the same basis as before (‘No change’ to the 2022 trend).

-The 2023 Council agreed with the Endangered classification and seconded the trend reported last time; risks continue on the same basis as before with no significant trends towards even greater or reduced risk.
-Most of the complexities of the format and issues remain the same, such as reliance on proprietary software and complex or unknown copyright with the datasets.
-Moving forwards, it was highlighted by the Council that there needs to be a greater focus and understanding on the long term preservation of these outputs within the sector.
+The 2023 Council agreed with the Endangered classification and seconded the trend reported last time; that risks continue on the same basis as before (‘No change’ to 2023 trend).
+Most of the complexities of the format and issues remained the same, such as reliance on proprietary software and complex or unknown copyrights with the datasets.
+Moving forward, it was highlighted by the Council that there needs to be a greater focus and understanding on the long-term preservation of these outputs within the sector.

 Additional Comments